LeonKuhne/BeatCraft/readme.md

 - repeater: note blocks surrounding an enderpearl
 - speaker: note blocks surrounding an empty bucket

+### BUGS
+- recipes not showing up for blocks
+- speaker icon is huge

 ### TODO
 - on adding beats to graph, show connected paths using particle effects
 - spawn particles on beats indicating type of block